novuhq/novu/docs/docs/overview/quickstart/get-started-with-node.js.md

 Before diving into the Quickstart, make sure you have the following:

 - Node.js installed on your development machine.
 - A Novu account.
-If you don't have one, sign up for free at web.novu.co
+If you don't have one, sign up for free at "https://web.novu.co"

 ### **Install and Set Up Novu in your Node.js App**